 When you sell your books, you only have to package them and can mail them for free.

 College students might have more tech gadgets and movies than most adults.
 If you or your roommates have movies, video games, or electronic devices that are gathering dust but still have a useful value, try listing your items on Decluttr.

 Download the app and begin scanning barcodes of the items you no longer want.
 When you’re all done, box them up and print out the prepaid shipping label.
 Decluttr offers next-day payment via PayPal so you can make money fast.

 15. Take Online Surveys

-If you have been wanting to give your two-cents on current issues and trends, you are an ideal candidate for taking surveys!
+If you have wanted to give your two-cents on current issues and trends, you are an ideal candidate for taking surveys!

-Online surveys are not as lucrative as working a typical part-time job, however, they can be completed when you have a few spare minutes in between classes or during a meal break and can serve as a secondary income stream.
+Online surveys are not as lucrative as working a typical part-time job.
+However, you can complete them when you have a few spare minutes in between classes or during a meal break and can serve as a secondary income stream.